AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 ## Important notes

 * The **Update profile** action can only be used in journeys starting with an event that has a namespace.
-* In test mode, the profile update will update the test profile.
+* In test mode, the profile update will not be simulated.
+The update will be performed on the test profile.
-* The action updates existing fields in profiles, it does not create new fields.
+* The action only updates existing fields, it does not create new profile fields.

-In the same way as with other
-* This action has the same timeout management of other actions.
-* In case of errors, you can use an alternative path, just like for any errors in custom action.
-* Like any other action, you cannot place two actions in parallel.
+* Just like any other action, you can define an alternative path in case of error or timeout and you cannot place two actions in parallel..

 ## Using the profile update